Benkol003/LearnOpenGL/README.md

 # LearnOpenGL
-Code repo for learning OpenGL 3D Graphics from https://learnopengl.com/
+Code repo for learning OpenGL 3D Graphics from https://learnopengl.com/ with modifications.

 ### Controls
 AWSDQE for rotation control, arrow keys and +/- keys for movement or zoom.